 |The British first made contact with some Andamanese tribes in the 19th Century.|

 In 1974, the Jarawa began to have friendly contact with the visitors, although they were still hostile to any attempts to enter their forests.
 VIPs were then taken for ‘picnic outings’ to meet the Jarawa, with no regard to the dangers this posed to the tribe, who could be wiped out by introduced diseases, like the flu, to which they would have no resistance.

-In 1981 the authorities turned their attention to the Sentinelese, beginning more organised efforts to ‘pacify’ the islanders.
-Every month government teams would land on the islands and leave items that they thought the tribes would find useful, especially coconuts (which do not grow on North Sentinel island), pieces of metal, and scraps of cloth.
+In 1981 the authorities turned their attention to the Sentinelese, beginning more organised efforts to ‘pacify’ them.
+Every month government teams would land on North Sentinal island and leave items that they thought the tribe would find useful, especially coconuts (which do not grow on North Sentinel island), pieces of metal, and scraps of cloth.

 |For many years the government’s policy was to open up the Jarawa’s land – a road was built through their reserve in the 1970s.|

-The aim was simple: gradually to bring the tribespeople out of their forest home and into ‘civilisation’.
-This would of course have the additional benefit of opening up previously-inaccesible parts of the Andaman islands to the loggers and settlers who had already destroyed so much of the islands’s forests.
+The aim was simple: gradually to bring the tribespeople out of their forest home and into “civilisation.”
+This would of course have the additional benefit of opening up previously-inaccesible parts of the Andaman islands to the loggers and settlers who had already destroyed so much of the islands’ forests.

 Fortunately, a concerted local campaign and the international pressure brought about by Survival International supporters has succeeded in bringing about a real change in government policy towards the Jarawa and Sentinelese.
 The contact expeditions to the Sentinelese have stopped, and official policy has now shifted from forcibly integrating the tribes to allowing them to decide their own way of life, and the manner in which they choose to interact with the society around them.